rethinkdb/rethinkdb-rs/api/java/aggregation/ungroup.md

 default native format of grouped data in the JavaScript driver and Data Explorer.

-__Example:__ What is the maximum number of points scored by each player, with the highest scorers first?

 Suppose that the table `games` has the following data:

 ```json